Error Feedback Can Accurately Compress Preconditioners: Method

 Specifically, for Sparse M-FAC, we want to input sparse accumulators $c_t$ of size $k \ll d$ into the buffer $G$.
 Instead of storing $G \in \mathbb{R}^{m \times d}$ densely, we will store $G=(\mathcal{I}, \mathcal{V})$, where $\mathcal{I} \in \mathbb{N}^{m \times k}$ will store the indices returned by Top-$k$ and $\mathcal{V} \in \mathbb{R}^{m \times k}$ will store the corresponding values.
 When the $j^{th}$ row of $G$ is updated with the new indices-values pair $(i_j, v_j)$, we replace the $j^{th}$ row in $\mathcal{I}$ and $\mathcal{V}$ with $i_j$ and $v_j$, respectively.
 Breaking $G$ into two matrices of indices and values means that $G$ loses the matrix structure in the dense sense and the SP and LCG operations must be redefined because we cannot use the basic PyTorch operations for matrix multiplications anymore.
 Below we describe our solution for these two operations that involve CUDA specific kernels to efficiently perform the computations on a GPU for large models, but first we would like to provide details about the sparsity pattern which we can leverage to obtain more efficient kernels for our particular problem.

 \paragraph{Sparsity Pattern.} One observation is that, due to the algorithm structure, each row in $G=(\mathcal{I}, \mathcal{V})$ has the same sparsity.
 To leverage this, at each step we compress the accumulator $a_t$ using Top-$k$ applied in blocks of (large) fixed size $B$.
-We do this to have selected values uniformly chosen in order to speed up the LCG operation (details below).
+The block separation distributes compressed values more uniformly, speeding up the LCG operation.
 We express $k$ as a percentage of total number of weights $d$ and then convert it to a particular integer value that represents the density of values used in the Top-$k$ call.
-For example, in most of our experiments we will have $k=1\%$, meaning that for each block of size $B$ we will have roughly $B / 100$ non-zero values.
+For example, in most of our experiments we will have $k=1\%$, meaning that for each block of size $B$ we will have {exactly $\lceil B / 100 \rceil$} non-zero values.
 This way we know that for any block of size $B$ we have the same number of weights in a specific interval.
 We provide more details about choosing $B$ in the section where we describe the LCG operation.

 \paragraph{Format for $\mathcal{V}$.} Starting with the CUDA capability 8.0, the Nvidia GPUs have bfloat16 support, which is a half precision data type optimized for Deep Learning.
 We found that our optimizer still converges when we use bfloat16 instead of float32.
 This is particularly useful when automatic mixed precision (AMP) is activated because it speeds up the overall training and has a lower memory footprint (both for the model's state and for the optimizer's state).